-Also an active musical theatre performer, concert artist, and recitalist, Mr. Holloway’s other leading roles have included Curly in Oklahoma, Tommy in Brigadoon, Richard Henry Lee in 1776, Emile deBecque in South Pacific, Jigger in Carousel, The Tin Man in The Wizard of Oz, Riff in West Side Story, and Perchik in Fiddler on the Roof.
+Also an active musical theatre performer, concert artist, and recitalist, Mr. Holloway’s other leading roles have included the title role in Sweeney Todd, Curly in Oklahoma, Tommy in Brigadoon, Richard Henry Lee in 1776, Emile deBecque in South Pacific, Jigger in Carousel, The Tin Man in The Wizard of Oz, Riff in West Side Story, and Perchik in Fiddler on the Roof.

 His repertoire of concert material ranges from the early works of Bach and Handel to the more contemporary works of Vaughan Williams, Mahler, and Benjamin Britten.